Primitivity, Uniform Minimality and State Complexity of Boolean Operations: Main Results

 \bm{(\ref{cd:p2t})}: The results from permutation group theory that we use for this case are somewhat more advanced.
 We will need the fact that a 2-transitive group has a unique minimal normal subgroup; this follows from two theorems in~\cite{DiMo96} (Theorem 4.1B and Theorem 4.3B), or alternatively is stated as a single result in~\cite{Cam81} (Proposition 5.2).
 The other fact we need is that if the socle of a 2-transitive group is non-abelian, it is necessarily primitive~\cite[Theorem 7.2E]{DiMo96}.

 Now, suppose $G$ is 2-transitive.
 The socle of $G$ is the subgroup generated by all the minimal normal subgroups; but $G$ has a unique minimal normal subgroup $N$, so the socle of $G$ is just equal to $N$.
 If $N$ is abelian, then $G$ is of affine type.
 Thus we may assume the socle $N$ is non-abelian; then it follows that $N$ is primitive.
 Since $N$ is the unique minimal normal subgroup of $G$, every non-trivial normal subgroup of $G$ contains $N$, and thus is primitive.
+Similarly, every non-trivial normal subgroup of $G'$ is primitive.
 It follows that Theorem \ref{thm:dissimilar} applies.

 \epf